Great White (2021 film): Release

-Great White was released theatrically in Spain on 7 May 2021, and in the United Arab Emirates on 13 May 2021 It is scheduled to be released in theatres and on video on demand and digital platforms in the United States on 16 July 2021.
+Great White was released theatrically in Spain on 7 May 2021, and in the United Arab Emirates on 13 May 2021.
+It was released in theatres and on video on demand and digital platforms in the United States on 16 July 2021.

 Reception

 Box office

 Great White grossed $348,566 in Spain and $168,087 in the United Arab Emirates, bringing its total worldwide gross to $516,653.

 Critical response

 On Rotten Tomatoes, the film has an approval rating of 43% based on 40 reviews, with an average rating of 4.6/10.
 The site's consensus reads, "It's far from the most toothless shark thriller, but Great White lacks the killer storytelling instinct necessary to stay afloat".
 Cath Clarke, writing for The Guardian, gave the film a score of two out of five stars.
 Clarke complimented the "semi-decent CGI great white", but wrote that the film "shoehorns climate change in to a very familiar narrative", and that "You may find yourself nail-biting – out of boredom rather than fear."